 It's difficult to anticipate what questions you will be asked or whether you will hit it off with the interviewer.
 There are, however, ways you can prepare for the big day.
 You want to make sure you arrive at the right place at the right time, that your outfit looks professional, and that you are relaxed.
 Here are five free smartphone apps to help you ace your next job interview.

 Even if you intend to arrive at your interview location early, construction and traffic delays can leave you running late.
-To avoid a commuting catastrophe, use Google Maps (iOS, Android) to guide you to your destination, even if you already know how to get there.
+To avoid a commuting catastrophe, use Google Maps to guide you to your destination, even if you already know how to get there.
 The app offers more than turn-by-turn directions; it also shows local traffic conditions in real time.
 A route that's backed up with traffic will be displayed in red, while a clear route will be yellow or green.
 If you hit a traffic jam, you can discover the quickest alternate routes with just a few taps.

-Job Interview Question-Answer (Free) - iOS, Android
+3. Job Interview Question-Answer

 There are few things more stressful than a job interview.
-But with regular practice, you can overcome your anxiety.
-Headspace (iOS, Android) can help.
+But with regular practice, you can overcome your anxiety – and Headspace can help.
 If you're a newbie, you can spend just 10 minutes a day practicing guided meditation.
 You might find the benefits of meditation extend to more areas than just job interviews; think better sleep, more comfortable first dates, less road rage, increased focus and more.

-How to Tie a Tie (Free) – iOS, Android
+5. How to Tie a Tie